CodingMinds/world_simulator/Readme.md

  * fitness reduction if target section is blocked (default: 3)
  * fitness reduction if target section is staffed (default: 3)
  * fitness reduction if agent has moved (default: 2)
+ * drop agents if their fitness reaches 0 (default: false)
+ * time slice for interactions with the world (default: 0)

 All this options can changed on runtime if you are connected with the control port.
 The following command snippet show the active options and